VILLASframework/documentation/doc/node/nodes/VILLASfpga.md

 ## datamover (string: fpga-ip-name) {#node-config-node-fpga-datamover}

-The must be the name of a FPGA IP core as defined in @ref fpga-config-ip .
+The must be the name of a FPGA IP core as defined in @ref fpga-config-ip.

 This IP component is used to transfer samples between the FPGA and the main memory.